DontAskMeWhy0507/BTL/README.md

 3. The application uses JFoenix and ControlsFX for UI.
 4. The application uses Google Books API for books database.
 5. The application uses Gemini API for chatbot.
+6. The application uses SQLLite for storing database.
-4. The application is designed to support librarian and student, teacher to borrow book.
+7. The application is designed to support librarian and student, teacher to borrow book.

 ## UML diagram